Bele Vode

 Bele Vode (Беле воде, lit.
 "White Waters") is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Čukarica.

 Location

 Bele Vode is located in the southwestern part of Belgrade, as a western sub-neighborhood of Žarkovo.
-It is located west of the Ibarska magistrala (Highway of Ibar), bounded by Žarkovo from the north, Cerak from the east, Rupčine from the south and Makiš from the west.
+It is located west of the Ibarska magistrala (Highway of Ibar), bounded by Staro Žarkovo from the north, Cerak from the east, Rupčine from the south and Makiš from the west.

 Bele Vode is known for the central Belgrade waterworks plant located there, including the 'water factory'.
 Name of the neighborhood in Serbian means white waters.
-The local community (mesna zajednica) of Bele Vode within the municipality of Čukarica had a population of 14,255 in 2002, before it was incorporated into the local community of Žarkovo.
+The local community (mesna zajednica) of Bele Vode within the municipality of Čukarica had a population of 14,255 in 2002, before it was again incorporated into the local community of Žarkovo.